DHARSHINIA-ENG/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

 ## THEORY

 ### Aggregate Functions
-These perform calculations on a set of values and return a single value.
+These perform calculations on a set of values and return a single value..

 - **MIN()** – Smallest value
 - **MAX()** – Largest value